Course Information

 Prerequisites

 This course is targeted towards sophomore-level undergraduate students, although it is also appropriate for advanced freshman students and upperclassman.
 An introductory course on computing is required.
-Students need to be comfortable using at least one programming language (e.g., Python through CS 1110 or MATLAB through CS 1112).
+Students need to be comfortable using Python (i.e., through CS 1110 or CS 1112).
+Students must have a strong understanding of variables, expressions, conditionals, iteration, lists/arrays, and functions in addition to the practical aspects of developing, testing, and debugging software.
 No prior knowledge of the Verilog hardware description language is necessary.

 Topics

-The course includes four parts.
-The first two parts cover digital logic, while the second two parts cover computer organization.
+The course includes two parts.
+The first part covers digital logic, while the second part covers computer organization.
 A list of topics for each part is included below.
 The exact topics covered in the course are subject to change based on student progress and interest.

 Required Textbook